johnrjj/0xQL/README.md

 Why not?

-Having more ways and to interact and integrate with 0x relayers is a win for the ecosystem.
+Having more ways and to interact with 0x relayers is a win for the ecosystem.